microsoft/terraform-provider-azuredevops/website/docs/r/workitemtrackingprocess_control.html.markdown

 * `id` - The ID of the control.

 * `control_type` - The type of the control (e.g., FieldControl, HtmlFieldControl, DateTimeControl).

+* `inherited` - A value indicating whether this layout node has been inherited from a parent layout.

+* `overridden` - A value indicating whether this layout node has been overridden by a child layout.

 ## Relevant Links